Allow My Son to Succeed Me, Queen Elizabeth Pleads with Commonwealth Leaders - THISDAYLIVE

 BBC had reported that it was the first time that the queen would publicly raise the issue of succession as she is said not to be strong enough to embark on long trips any longer and hence, won’t be part of the next CHOGM billed to take place in Malaysia in 2020.

-It also reported that in Friday’s meeting at Windsor, London, the issue of succession raised by the queen would be thoroughly discussed.
+It also reported that in today’s (Friday) meeting at Windsor, London, the issue of succession raised by the queen would be thoroughly discussed.

 “You have seen us through some of our most serious challenges and we commit to sustaining this Commonwealth which you have … nurtured.
-For your service, for your dedication, for your constancy, we thank you,” she said.
+For your service, for your dedication, for your constancy, we thank you.”

 Also speaking, Secretary-General of Commonwealth, Patricia Scotland, said: “Our presence in this place, united in purpose, and aware of the many millions we represent, is a supreme expression of faith in the Commonwealth – a Commonwealth of the people.”